 Every woman is an individual and unique.
-Genetics, gender, age, environment, diet, occupation, lifestyle factors and metabolism all play a role in what any of us weigh and how much weight we gain or lose over our lifetimes.
+Genetics, gender, age, environment, diet, exercise, occupation, lifestyle factors and metabolism all play a role in what any of us weigh and how much weight we gain or lose over our lifetimes.

 The majority of pregnant women have a very small weight gain within their first trimester and some will even lose weight.
 Nausea, combined with changes in the normal eating pattern, can mean a weight loss of up to a couple of kilograms.
 However, during the second and third trimesters, most women regain what they may have lost and gradually start to gain more.

 Pregnancy weight gain can be divided into how much the mother contributes to her overall gain and what her baby does.
 It is considered fairly normal for most women to gain around 3 kilograms of extra body fat over the course of a normal pregnancy.
-Extra weight deposits around their thighs, hips, bottom and arms act as reservoirs or energy stores which can be used by the body during breastfeeding.
+Extra weight deposits around their thighs, hips, bottom and arms act as reservoirs or energy stores which can be used by her body during breastfeeding.

 Maternal weight gain comes from: